 During the time of the project I hope to showcase stories of scouts, whose environment is influenced by the political situation of their country or cultural aspects, and how they work within their environment.
 The final result will be a body of work that I hope to exhibit in scout halls and galleries, but most of all – to create a book.

 Donations will help me gear up and also further exposure of important areas of the story through the network this platform creates.
 With a help of The World Organization of the Scout Movement (WOSM), I have access and the support of scouts from all around the world.
 But the beginnings are always the toughest ones.

 I hope to finish with a great material for scouts, delivering a tool in order to talk about topics covered in the stories, touching the Sustainable Development Goals of UN: a list of 17 challenges we, the people, face to achieve for more sustainable future for all.

 But also, foremost, I think Scouting can be a catalyst – an accelerating environment for the process.
 Most of the society can relate to scouting, this is a familiar idea that provides a stable ground for further thinking on the common and global problems, on culture, religion, and politics.
-These stories can be exhibited in galleries, published in a variety of international magazines/newspapers for a wider audience, scout or non-scout.
+These stories can be exhibited in galleries, published in a variety of magazines/newspapers for a wider audience, scout or non-scout.

 Later, I went to Palestine to research the current state of youth under very hard political circumstances, finding scouts to build understanding and openness.
 Maybe giving them a small window to look through.
-Lately, I had a great pleasure to meet , working with their national identity matters and creating a familiar environment for the kids in the new country.
+Lately, I had a great pleasure to meet Syrians in Turkey, working with their national identity matters and creating a familiar environment for the kids in the new country.

 I am a professional, London College of Communication graduate photographer with experience in the media industry and international affairs.
 I have range of skills in media and marketing, ranging from graphic design, videography, and web design to curating exhibitions and organizing events.